 What are the Best Cash Back Credit Cards?

-Take a look at our top credit card selections for earning cash back in 2022:
+Take a look at our top credit card selections for earning cash back this year:

 Citi® Double Cash Card – 18 month BT offer

 Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases

 To earn cash back, pay at least the minimum due on time

 The Citi® Double Cash Card does not offer special rewards categories like the Citi Custom Cash Card.
 Instead, this product provides an unlimited 2% cash back on all eligible purchases.
 The card earns a flat-rate 1% cash back on all eligible purchases – and another 1% back when the account holder pays off that balance.

 The lack of an annual fee, the prospect of 2% back, and the 0% introductory APR on balance transfers for the first 18 months make the Citi Double Cash Card the perfect everyday credit card for anyone who prefers not having to adjust their spending habits to get the most value.

 Like the Custom Cash, the Double Cash from Citi earns rewards as ThankYou Points.
 Cardmembers can opt for statement credits, gift cards, merchandise, or other award options or use their points to book travel through Citi ThankYou® Rewards.

 Another award option is to transfer ThankYou points to any of Citi’s 19 airline and hotel partners.
 Here is a quick breakdown of all of Citi’s transfer partners:

 |Aeromexico Club Premier||Choice Privileges||Air France KLM Flying Blue|